-Treatment options for Hunter syndrome aim to address the deficiency of the I2S enzyme.vii,viii In the U.S., the only currently approved treatment for Hunter syndrome is enzyme replacement therapy (ERT).
-However, ERT is unable to reach the brain and treat symptoms affecting the central nervous system (CNS).vii,viii
+Treatment options for Hunter syndrome aim to address the deficiency of the I2S enzyme.vii,viii In the U.S., there are two approved enzyme replacement therapies for the treatment of Hunter syndrome.

-Our pipeline includes an investigational gene therapy which has been developed to address this unmet need.iv The therapy is designed to deliver a version of the gene responsible for I2S directly to CNS cells, potentially enabling long-term I2S production.iv Currently, the U.S. Food and Drug Administration (FDA) is reviewing comprehensive safety and efficacy data to evaluate this gene therapy for potential regulatory approval.iv
+Our pipeline includes an investigational gene therapy that is a one-time administration, designed to deliver a version of the gene responsible for I2S directly to CNS cells, potentially enabling long-term I2S production.iv The U.S. Food and Drug Administration (FDA) is reviewing comprehensive safety and efficacy to evaluate this gene therapy for potential regulatory approval.

 We go beyond symptom management, providing patients with potentially disease-modifying